GottWall/gottwall-cookbook/README.md

 Usage
 =====
+To use the cookbook we recommend creating a cookbook named after the application, e.g. my_app.
+In metadata.rb you should declare a dependency on this cookbook.
+ For example a Rails application may include:

+depends "gottwall"

-If you want to user gottwall include recipe[gottwall] to you runlist.
+Include recipe[gottwall] to you runlist.

 Replace you own `node['gottwall']['secret_key']` random key.
 Add sites for monitoring `node['gottwall']['projects'] = [{"projectname" => "secret_key"}]